How to Get The “Untouchable” Editorial Links Like The Big Boys

 - They help build trust.
 To be able to say “My website was featured in Forbes” is the ultimate e-penis statement.

-- They are the most powerful single link you can get your hands on.
+- Editorial Links are the most powerful single link you can get your hands on.
 Links are still the most important algorithm indicator, and editorial links give you the juice and the authority.
 Google assumes any website being mentioned on these sites has to be legitimate and of high value.

 - They kick back referral traffic for several years.
 If you get your website listed in an article on Forbes for example, it’s going to rank high in the SERPs and always pull organic traffic for years to come.
 Do a search for almost anything and you will often see articles on these mega websites from 2013 and older.
 So, an editorial link can push referral traffic to your website for years to come.
 These links are investments in building your business and not just adding a single link to your profile.